 TEMPLE LODGE CLUB

-Alicja began her life in Temple Lodge 13 years ago having moved to London from her country of origin, Poland.
-She showed an enormous talent and also a great command of the English language and has since taken over the job as the receptionist of Temple Lodge.
+Alicja began her life in Temple Lodge 19 years ago having moved to London from her country of origin, Poland.
+She showed an enormous talent and also a great command of the English language and has since taken over the job as the Guesthouse manager.
 Many people comment on her very friendly welcome and her knowledge, not only of Temple Lodge but of all the facilities existing in London and Hammersmith area.